MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-8/iis-80-application-initialization.md

 http://localhost/appinit/default.aspx

 The browser returns the static "Startup.htm" page with a grey background for the first few seconds because that is the "splash page" that has been configured in web.config.
-You can continure refreshing the page in your wb browser and observe that about eight seconds later (simulated with a thread sleep in the sample application's global.asax) you receive the "real" content for default.aspx with a white background.
+You can continue refreshing the page in your web browser and observe that about eight seconds later (simulated with a thread sleep in the sample application's global.asax) you receive the "real" content for default.aspx with a white background.
 This indicates that application initialization completed.

 <a id="TOC301259901"></a>